Fremont East Guide

 Dining & Shopping

 Fremont Street isn’t just about drinking.
 The district is home to several eateries perfect for dinner or just a snack between bars.
-Including the aforementioned Park and Radio City Pizzeria, Fremont East features 12 sit-down restaurants.
+A few notable locations include: Evel Pie, Le Thai, Park on Fremont and La Mona Rosa.